 One-Turn desync after a Charge Move

-- Official Arena Stance: One turn desync happening during the game cannot be grounds for a rematch as with other current state of the game issues.
+- Official Arena Stance: One-turn desync and their related unresponsiveness happening during the game cannot be grounds for a rematch as with other current state of the game issues.

 Don’t get deceived!